Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

 Travis Weipert is the top elections official in Iowa's most Democratic County, Johnson County, and this cycle he'll also be volunteering to oversee a caucus site as a precinct chair.

-He says his experiences as an elections administrator make him skeptical of any system that mixes democracy and the web.
+He says his experiences as an elections administrator make him skeptical of any system that mixes democracy and the Web.

-"As long as you're staying off the internet, then there's no connectivity, your chances of an issue are almost zero," Weipert said.
-"It's when you get on the internet and security patches haven't been made, that you open yourself up [to hacking]."
+"As long as you're staying off the Internet, then there's no connectivity, your chances of an issue are almost zero," Weipert said.
+"It's when you get on the Internet and security patches haven't been made that you open yourself up [to hacking]."

 Weipert says there is a tendency for some local officials to underestimate the interest that foreign powers or bad actors may have in their elections.
 While he says he's doubtful "rogue states" would target the caucuses, he says it's something party leaders have to consider.